The Pros, the Cons, and the Facts About the 10 Best Built In Gas Grills For 2021

 High-quality burners and heavy-duty cooking grates that absorb and transfer heat well will also help with heat distribution.

-BTUs (Caution!
+This is where BTUs come into play.
+(Caution!
 Not All BTUs Are Created Equal)

 BTUs stands for British Thermal Units and are what the majority of the grilling industry uses to measure the heat, or power of a grill.